ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ### SpinCoin Script

 Let's make a new script, call it `SpinCoin` and drag it onto the `Manticoin` object so that the script is its child.
-At this point, the editor will prompt you about a networking state missmatch.
+At this point, the editor will prompt you about a networking state mismatch.
 In CORE, non-networked objects can't be children of networked objects so we need to make all children networked to continue.
 Next up we will need to deinstance the template so we can move objects into it.
-Hit the "**Deinstance and Reparent**" button and watch how our script is now part of the `Manticoin` in the heirarchy.
+Hit the "**Deinstance and Reparent**" button and watch how our script is now part of the `Manticoin` in the hierarchy.
 Now open it up and add the following line of code:

 `script.parent:RotateContinuous(Rotation.New(200, 0, 0))`